mwilsoncoding/container-dev-java-maven/README.md

-# container-dev-elixir
+# container-dev-java-maven

-An opinionated starting point for containerized development in Java.
+An opinionated starting point for containerized development in Java with the Maven build tool.

 ## How to Use